riccamastellone/TrainScan/README.md

 To avoid useless requests, it has a caching system (similar to SkyScanner), even if the user can still force the application to refresh its results

-It does also have a neat front-end based on Bootstrap
+It does also have a neat responsive front-end based on Bootstrap

 ![TrainScan Screenshot](docs/screen1.png)